astronomer/docs/astro/deferrable-operators.md

 ## Prerequisites

-Deferrable operators are available by default on [Astro Runtime 4.1.1+](runtime-release-notes.md#astro-runtime-400).
+To use Deferrable operators, you must have an [Astro project](create-project.md) running [Astro Runtime 4.2.0+](runtime-release-notes.md#astro-runtime-411).
 For more information on upgrading your Deployment's Runtime version, read [Upgrade Runtime](upgrade-runtime.md).

 ## Using Deferrable Operators